joshnuss/1000experiments.dev/posts/7-recording-code-to-video.md

 yarn add playwright
 ```

 And then put together a small script.
-I was even able to get 4K output!
+It was even able to get 4K output!

 Here's the code: